udaykiranjayanthi/typescript-migration-report/README.md

 # typescript-migration-report

-`typescript-migration-report` is an npm library that helps you calculate the percentage of TypeScript and JavaScript files in your codebase, assisting in tracking progress during migration from JavaScript to TypeScript.
+An npm library that helps you calculate the percentage of TypeScript and JavaScript files in your codebase, assisting in tracking progress during migration from JavaScript to TypeScript.

 ## Installation